 It’s impossible to tell just what’s going to happen to house prices.
 In theory, it’s not out of the question that the 6% dip will materialise.
 Sellers may hold off until the market rises again, while buyers may be expecting even more bargains further down the line.

-However, it’s important to remember that the 6% figure is a national average: some areas, such as London, are even more susceptible to falls, while Northern Ireland is also expected to be at risk.
-Problems with the housing market have been predicted before without them ever actually materialising, even in the context of Brexit.
+However, it’s important to remember that the 6% figure is a national average: some areas, such as London, are even more susceptible to falls.
+While Northern Ireland is also expected to be at risk.
+Problems with the housing market have been predicted before.
+However, this was without them ever actually materialising.
+Even in the context of Brexit.
 Overall, prices have increased by 0.9% in the year between June 2019 and now.
 In short, it’s impossible to predict the future, but certainly all sorts of things could happen.

 If you’re looking to sell your property as quickly as possible due to Brexit or another reason altogether, we at National Property Trade can help.
 Learn more here.